5 min read

 • East London Airport changed to King Phalo Airport

-Make a wise move to and in Gqeberha
+Make a wise move to and within Gqeberha

 Are you looking to make Gqeberha your new home?
 Well, now that you can pronounce and know the history, you’re right on your way to becoming a local.
 To help get you to this special city, you’ll need a top-rated, affordable moving service by your side.